jenkinsci/reliza-integration-plugin/README.md

 ### Storing in Jenkins

-Go to Jenkins instance -> Manage Jenkins -> Manage Credentials -> Domains: (global) -> Add Credentials
+Go to your Jenkins instance -> Manage Jenkins -> Manage Credentials -> Domains: (global) -> Add Credentials

 Kind should be set to Username with password and scope should be set to global.

 Input your api key id into username and api key into password, then set identifying ID to "RELIZA_API", description can be anything.

+### Blue Ocean

+In order for the plugin to link your build URL on Reliza Hub, the base URL of your Jenkins instance needs to be preset.

+Go to your Jenkins instance -> Manage Jenkins -> Configure System -> Jenkins URL -> put in URL

 ## Example Jenkinsfile/Pipeline usage